-The second largest metropolitan area in Japan, Osaka is the capital city of the Osaka Prefecture in the Kansai Region, located on the southern-central region of Japan’s Honshu Island.
+The second largest metropolitan area and third largest city in Japan, Osaka is the capital city of the Osaka Prefecture in the Kansai Region, located on the southern-central region of Japan’s Honshu Island.
 The city was known as a merchant city back in the olden days, serving as the country’s main hub for rice trade.
 These days, it’s also all about the food — and it’s multi-coloured flashy walking streets, and the contrast of towering skyscrapers surrounding old-charm castles and temples of the ancient Japanese capital.

 I was visiting Osaka with my mother and my brother, and we spent a couple of days in the city, with day trips to the many other cities in the region in between our stay.
-Getting around Osaka to visit the sights and attractions was pretty convenient with the city’s well-connected rail system — I used my JR pass (which I had been using to get around the Kansai area) for the JR train lines, and the ICOCA card for the other loop.
+Getting around Osaka to visit the sights and attractions was pretty convenient with the city’s well-connected rail system — I used my JR Kansai WIDE Area 5-Day Pass (which I had been using to get around the Kansai area) for the JR train lines, and the ICOCA card for the other loop.
 So here’s sharing with you my top 10 favorite things to do in the city — I’m sure you’ll love Osaka as much as I did.